segasai/minimint/README.md

 If you are interested in synthetic stellar populations you will need the implementation of the IMF.
 For this you may want to use https://github.com/keflavich/imf

 # Acknowledgement

-Please cite the usage of this package using the zenodo reference: https://zenodo.org/record/4900576
+If you are using this package please cite the reference on zenodo: https://zenodo.org/record/4900576